UW-Madison-DataScience/geospatial-capstone/setup.md

 * All data should have the same or similar geographic extents.
 If you plan to use a mix capstone data with your data, your data should cover Wisconsin.

 * Data should be georeferenced and projected.
-GeoTIFF format is recommended.

 * At least two raster variables are needed for raster math exercises.

 * Continuous or surface raster data work the best.
 Classified data such as land use or land cover data will make it difficult to follow along.

 * Vector data should include one point dataset and one polygon dataset.

+* Raster data should be in GeoTIFF format and vector data should be in Shapefile format.

 ### Places to find data?